TI-Toolkit/tokens-wiki/tokens/remainder(.md

 <tt><kbd><b>math</b></kbd></tt>, `NUM`, `0:remainder(`
 <hr>

-The `remainder(` function divides the first number given by the second number, and returns the remainder similar to the modulus.
+The <tt>remainder(</tt> function divides the first number given by the second number, and returns the remainder similar to the modulus.
 This command is only available if you have the TI-84+/SE and the new 2.53 MP operating system on your calculator.
 This command can be used both on the Home screen and when programming.

 See the code segment below for an example: